unc-csclub/csclub-web/content/Events.markdown

 <div class="group" markdown="1">

 ### General Meetings
-Biweekly on Wednesdays at 5 in FB 007.
+Biweekly on TBA.
 Watch the listserv for announcements!

 ### Tutoring
-[Tutoring](/Tutoring) is on Thursdays from 5 to 7 in FB 007.
+[Tutoring](/Tutoring) is on Thursdays from 5 to 7 in TBA.

 ### Hackerspace (HatCH)
 [HatCH](/Hackerspace) meets in the CS Club room in Sitterson on Thursdays at 7.